dnsimple/dnsimple-support/content/articles/manage-ds-record.md

     ![Add DS Record with DS Data](/files/ds-records-add-ds-data.png)

-    - _Algorithm_: the algorithm used to generate the signature.
+    - **Algorithm**: the algorithm used to generate the signature.

-    - _Keytag_: a numerical value that identifies the referenced DNSKEY record.
+    - **Keytag**: a numerical value that identifies the referenced DNSKEY record.

-    - _Digest Type_: the type of algorithm used to create the digest.
+    - **Digest Type**: the type of algorithm used to create the digest.

-    - _Digest_: the hash value of the DNSKEY record, in hexadecimal format.
+    - **Digest**: the hash value of the DNSKEY record, in hexadecimal format.

-    Once you're ready, click <label>Add DS Record</label> to create the record.
+    Click <label>Add DS Record</label> to create the record.

 2. The record is created and visible in the record list.